-When planning a trip somewhere, one of the biggest roadblocks for me is figuring out where to stay.
+For me, when planning a trip somewhere, one of the biggest roadblocks is figuring out where to stay.
 Every destination is filled with so many options – from budget options and home stays to fancy resorts.
-This can be one of the most overwhelming parts of travel planning, so I thought I would give you the rundown of several hotels I had the opportunity to stay in during my 10 day visit to Tucson last year.
+Do you want to stay in downtown Tucson or near the University of Arizona?
+A historic hotel, bed and breakfast or you just want something with a pool and hot tub!
+This can be one of the most overwhelming parts of travel planning.
+After our 10 day visit and hours of research, I wanted to share it all with you.

-All of these hotels were super family friendly offering various amenities to help you enjoy your time in Tucson.
+All of the hotels listed below are super family friendly offering various amenities to help you enjoy your time in Tucson.
 There are a ton of other options in the city that we also had the opportunity to check out, but these are our favorites that we would highly recommend if you are planning a trip to the Sonoran Desert any time soon!

 Westin La Paloma Resort & Spa

 The Westin La Paloma is a gorgeous resort and spa overlooking the Santa Catalina mountains.
 The La Paloma is a large hotel, providing something for everyone.
-With several pools for both adults and kids as well as the super cold (and amazing) mineral pool, a golf course, tennis courts and expansive areas to stretch your legs while wondering the grounds, this is a winner for everyone in the family.
+With several pools for both adults and kids as well as the super cold (and amazing) mineral pool, a golf course, tennis courts and expansive areas to stretch your legs while wandering the grounds, this is a winner for everyone in the family.
 There is a spacious and welcoming kids club for families who need a little break from the little ones for a nice meal or spa treatments!
-One of our favorite perks was the free (general) WiFi and parking which these days is not always so easy to come by.
+Rooms include one of our favorite perks free (general) WiFi and free parking which these days is not always so easy to come by.

 JW Marriott Tucson Starr Pass Resort & Spa